top of page

 If we formally use “human being” as our definition of person, the result is that we formally grant personhood to all living human cells, from skin cells to muscle cells to bone cells, etcetera.

-Modus tollens works like this:
+Modus tollens operates like this:

 If P, then Q.